March in Melbourne means welcoming autumn, with the leaves changing colour and delicious, crisp mornings.

 Melbourne Food and Wine Festival

 Foodie heaven.
-Grab a seat at the World’s Longest Lunch or World’s Longest Brunch, or a ticket to one of the hottest food parties.
+Grab a seat at the World’s Longest Lunch or Cake Picnic, or a ticket to one of the hottest food parties.

 Cost: Some events free, check program for pricing for signature events